garcialo/OATAudit/README.md

 ## Goals

--   Striving to be fuly accessible
+-   Striving to be fully accessible
 -   Remaining free and open-source

 ## Built with